bcgoss/turing-scholarbot/README.markdown

 end
 ```

+### If time permits: Transactions

+* What is a transaction?
+* When should a transaction take place?
+* What is the syntax of a transaction?

+Check out the test `/test/integration/user_adjusts_bank_balance_test.rb`

 ## Try It

 Modify your implementation to use scopes instead of class methods.
 Make sure your tests still pass.